 The book will inform education, health and industrial policies and provide direction for teachers’ initial or ongoing preparation as health workers.

 Section I Exploring teachers’ health work 1.
 Investigating teachers’ health work 2.
 Getting our hands dirty – gathering and analysing data 3.
 Health-education policy interface – implications for teachers’ work 4.
 Out in the field – early explorations of teachers’ health work Section II Teachers’ health work 5.
 Classroom-based health education 6.
 Health policy artefacts in the visible culture of schools 7.
 Health-oriented caring teaching 8.
 Health policy enactment within schools 9.
 Working though/managing crises Section III Teachers’ health rork: care, crisis and costs 10.
 Teachers’ spectrum of health work 11.
 Personal and system costs of teachers’ health work 12.
 Care hustlers, costs and schooling health futures.
 Appendix

 "This is a timely, inspirational and thought-provoking book exploring teachers’ health work.
 It includes many compelling stories about the teaching of, and caring for, health in schools.
 The book fills a gap for teachers, educational leaders, policy makers and academics regarding how teachers serve as critical health resources that enable children and young people to swim well in the river of life."

 Professor Mikael Quennerstedt, Örebro University, Sweden

-Professor, Educational Policy & Leadership & Professor of Social Welfare, University at Albany, SUNY
+Hal A. Lawson, Professor of Educational Policy and Leadership and Professor of Social Welfare, University at Albany, State University of New York